Shopping was confusing in the 1960s, even if you only had pocket money of one shilling to spend, as I did.

 There was very little frozen food in the 1960s.
 The only one I can remember was fish fingers.
 My evening meal was almost always either fish fingers, sausages or cold chicken, mashed potato or chips, and either peas, baked beans or fried eggs, all usually served with a slice of bread and butter and a glass of milk.

 If you had survived all this shopping, there was the long struggle back to the car – there were no shopping trolleys then – and the drive home.
 But this wasn’t always the end.
-There was often the stop at an Esso or Shell garage, where my mum would get Green Shield stamps in return for a certain amount of petrol.
+There was often the stop at an Esso or Shell garage, where my mum would get Green Shield stamps when she bought a certain amount of petrol.
 My mum would stick them in Green Shield Saver Books (or get me to do it, with a lot of licking) and collect them to exchange for things from the Green Shield Catalogue.

-There were also coins and cards you could get with petrol, such as the Shell coins representing vintage cars, a collection I completed, and the Shell holographic World Wildlife cards, a set which I collected but never completed.
+There were also coins and cards you could get with petrol, such as the Shell coins representing vintage cars, a collection I completed, and the Shell holographic World Wildlife cards (1971-1975), a set which I collected but never completed.

 What toys did you have in the 1960s?
 Let me know by leaving a comment below.